 Angels and demons, Mysterious worlds, Lost worlds, Fantasy creatures, Superhero, Pre-history, Fantasy vehicles and weapons

 The basic plot should be developed based on the subgenre.
 The story needs to be developed using a point of view.
-Most of the action and adventure films follow Third person perspective, which doesn’t take the experiences or views of people into account.
-The love stories are generally told from first person perspective as it makes things easy for expressing emotions and feelings.
-The second person perspective is rarely used in special cases.
+Most action and adventure films follow the Third person’s perspective, which doesn’t take the experiences or views of people into account.
+The love stories are generally told from the first-person perspective as it makes things easy for expressing emotions and feelings.
+The second-person perspective is rarely used in special cases.

 The basic storyline should have a conflict and resolution at the very least.
 This helps the writer stick to the central theme without fluctuating towards the subplots in the story.
 The basic plot should have 5 points in the film which define the progression of the story.

-25 % – This is the mid-point of first half of the story.
-It should take the story towards the conflict and raise the action.
-The introduction of characters or description of environment should be completed at this point.
+- 25 % – This is the mid-point of the first half of the story.
+It should take the story toward the conflict and raise the action.
+The introduction of characters or description of the environment should be completed at this point.

 This forms the basic storyline required for developing a complete story.
 The basic storyline should contain key characters and the basic structure of the story.
-These things may change several times over the course of writing but at initial stage, a satisfactory storyline helps the writer to focus on the development.
+These things may change several times throughout writing but at the initial stage, a satisfactory storyline helps the writer to focus on the development.

 The third part of the series deals with the story structure for developing important scenes.
 Click here for the third part of the series.